cboling/omci/README.md

 ## Message Types supported but lacking full unit test
-The following OMCI message types currently have been coded and are partially covered by unit tests, but work still remains for sufficient unit test coverage.
+The following OMCI message types currently have been coded and are partially covered by unit tests, but work still remains for sufficient/better unit test coverage.

  - SetResponse
  - GetResponse